 The University of Missouri System is comprised of four campuses (in Columbia, Kansas City, Rolla and St. Louis), a health system, 10 research parks and incubators, 19 agricultural research centers and a vast network of Small Business Technology & Development Centers and Extension offices across the state.

 There are more than 73,000 students enrolled in the four-campus University of Missouri System—representing approximately 45 percent of all undergraduate students enrolled in the state?s public four-year institutions, approximately 64 percent of the state?s graduate students and the overwhelming majority of professional school students.

 Nearly 6,000 top-quality faculty and researchers work on the campuses of the University of Missouri System.

 With more than 28,000 faculty and staff, the University of Missouri System is among Missouri's largest employers.
 Last year, UM employees and retirees residing in the state paid $46.4 million in Missouri state taxes.

-More than 234,000 university alumni live in the state, comprising about half of all University of Missouri System alumni around the world.
+About 230,000 university alumni live in the state, comprising about half of all University of Missouri alumni around the world.

-In fiscal year 2012, the university attracted $312 million in grants and contracts—funded primarily from outside the state but spent within the state—and had $325.5 million in research expenditures.
-In addition, the university was issued 34 patents and filed 69 new patent applications; created 8 startup companies based on UM technologies; and generated $6.76 million in licensing income.
+In 2010 the university attracted $318 million in research, funded primarily from outside the state but spent within the state.
+In 2011, the university was issued 31 patents and filed 58 patent applications; created five startup companies based on UM technologies; and brought in $7.8 million in licensing income.